kizniche/Mycodo/README.md

 An SSL certificate will be generated and stored at ```~/Mycodo/mycodo/mycodo_flask/ssl_certs/``` during the install process to allow SSL to be used to securely connect to the web interface.
 If you want to use your own SSL certificates, replace them with your own.

-The certificate that is automatically generated are set to expire in 365 days.
+The certificate that is automatically generated are set to expire in 10 years.
 If you would like to regenerate new certificate, delete the old certificates, create a new one, and restart the web server with the following commands:

 ```
 sudo /bin/bash ~/Mycodo/mycodo/scripts/upgrade_commands.sh ssl-certs-regenerate